• Home

 The first day trek on the Machame Route is a long one (~11km / 7miles) and takes approximately 5-7 hours to complete.

 Most tour operators will provide a packed lunch on route and 2-3 litres of bottled water.
 This is the only bottled water you will receive.
+Other operators simplyprovide som boiled or filtered water to fill up at the start.

 From here on porters will collect water from mountain streams.
 The day’s trekking ends at Machame Camp (2,835 meters) which sits near the border of the rainforest zone and the low alpine zone.
 By the time you arrive your porters will have already setup your camp and tents, and dinner will be served.